martignoni/hugo-video/README.md

 - To [Arsenii Lyashenko](https://github.com/ark0f), for implementing `controls` disabling option and for providing the russian localization.
 - To [Evgeny Kuznetsov](https://github.com/nekr0z), for implementing `height` optional attribute.
 - To [Genji Fujimori](https://github.com/ahandsel), for providing the japanese localization.
+- To [Junho Park](https://github.com/cnaa97), for providing the korean localization.
+- To [Dominik Palula](https://github.com/D00NIK), for providing the polish localization.

 ### Licence